-Hantavirus cases are rare in this country, but, since 1993, there have been 18 cases in Oregon, including two cases this year, one each in Linn County and Jefferson County.
+Hantavirus cases are rare in this country, but, since 1993, there have been 18 cases in Oregon.
 The state’s first case, reported in 1994, was a northwestern Oregon man who died from the disease.

-According to the Centers for Disease Control and Prevention, hantavirus pulmonary syndrome is a rare but serious respiratory infection that can be life threatening.
+According to the CDC, hantavirus pulmonary syndrome is a rare but serious respiratory infection that can be life threatening.
 Humans can become infected by inhaling dust contaminated by droppings, urine or saliva from infected rodents.
 Hantavirus can also be transmitted through bites from infected rodents or from direct contact with rodent excretions, followed by touching the mouth or nose prior to hand washing.
 It takes approximately two weeks for symptoms to appear, but can range from a few days to six weeks.
 Symptoms can be similar to some types of pneumonia or common respiratory viruses like influenza, and may include fever, headache, muscle aches, nausea and vomiting.

 The deer mouse is the most common rodent carrier of hantavirus.
 Rodents that carry hantavirus are generally found in rural and sometimes suburban areas.
 The common house mouse does not spread the virus.
 The deer mouse is tan or brown in color with white hair on the underbelly, while the typical house mouse is gray.

-Since 1994, over 500 cases of hantavirus have been reported in more than half the states in the U.S. Cases often occur in the spring after spring-cleaning in homes and businesses.
+Since 1994, over 850 cases of hantavirus have been reported in the US.
+Cases often occur in the spring after spring-cleaning in homes and businesses.
 Hantavirus is not spread from person-to-person, nor is it spread among domesticated animals, nor from domesticated animals to humans.